Chametz: Removal of chametz

 It is considered best to use both bi'ur and bittul to remove one's chametz even though either of these two methods is enough to fulfill one's biblical requirement to destroy it.
 Mechirah, which averts the prohibition of ownership, is an alternative to destruction.

 Sale of chametz

 In many Jewish communities, the rabbi signs a contract with each congregant, assigning the rabbi as an agent to sell their chametz.
 The practice is convenient for the congregation and ensures that the sale is binding by both Jewish and local law.

 For chametz owned by the State of Israel, which includes its state companies, the prison service and the country's stock of emergency supplies, the Chief Rabbinate act as agent; during the 2000s, the Rabbinate sold its chametz to Jaaber Hussein, a hotel manager residing in Abu Ghosh, who puts down a deposit of 20,000 shekels for chametz worth an estimated $150 million.

+In 1996, Chabad.org offered online authorization of a rabbi to act as an agent in the sale and transferred an Australian user's authorization to a local rabbi so that the repurchase would follow the local end of Passover.